8u1a/plyara/README.md

 # NOTE: THIS PROJECT HAS MOVED TO PLYARA/PLYARA
 ## Please go to https://github.com/plyara/plyara
+## Thank you folks who found this useful and carried it forward.

 tl;dr: Parse Yara rules into a dictionary representation.